 Start with your overall income goal, break it down into monthly and weekly targets, and figure out exactly what you need to do to reach those targets.

-Things that will help get you to six figures faster
+Things that will help you become a 6 figure copywriter faster

 Find good clients